Threshold corrections to the MSSM finite-temperature Higgs potential: Thermal evolution and the critical temperature

 is defined by the control parameters $\lambda_1 (T)$, $\lambda_2 (T)$ and $\lambda_{345} (T)$ not depending on the $v_1$ and $v_2$.
 The regions of positively and negatively defined $\lambda_1$ and $\lambda_2$ and the contour for Sylvester's criteria (\ref{uneq}) are shown in Figs. \ref{lambdas12} and \ref{conditionlambdas} at the temperature $T=$150 GeV in the ($A=A_{t}=A_{b}$, $\mu$) plane.
 The squark mass parameters $m_Q$, $m_U$ and $m_D$ are fixed as mentioned in the beginning of the section, set (A), the ($A$,$\mu$) parameters are chosen in the vicinity of the contours which separate positively and negatively defined $\lambda$-parameters in (\ref{uneq}).
-The critical temperature in this case is slightly above 120 GeV, insignificantly dependent on the values of ($A_{t,b}$, $\mu$) if they are changing along the right segment of the contour in Fig.\ref{conditionlambdas}, separating the light grey and the dark grey areas.
+The critical temperature in this case is slightly above 120 GeV, insignificantly dependent on the values of ($A_{t,b}$, $\mu$) if they are changing along the contours in Fig.\ref{lambdas12}-\ref{conditionlambdas}, separating the light grey and the dark grey areas. \unitlength 1.00cm